Kevin Rosier

 Kevin Rosier (January 6, 1962 – April 14, 2015) was an American kickboxer, boxer and mixed martial artist.
-He had much success as a kickboxer, winning a number of titles, but did not transition particularly well into the world of boxing and was mostly seen as a journeyman fighter.
-Notably, he also took part at the inaugural Ultimate Fighting Championship event in 1993 where he reached the semi-finals.
+Rosier had notable success as a kickboxer, winning a number of national, continental and world titles in the heavyweight and super heavyweight divisions during the 1980s and 1990s, while also embarking on a career as a journeyman fighter in professional boxing.
+In mixed martial arts, he competed at the inaugural Ultimate Fighting Championship event in 1993, reaching the tournament semi-finals.

+Early life

+Rosier was born into a farming family of French-Canadian descent and raised in the Lovejoy neighborhood of Buffalo, New York.
+He attended East Aurora High School, where he played football and competed in track and field, before working as a bouncer at various Buffalo nightclubs.
+Rosier also worked as a bodyguard to entertainers including Rick James, Billy Idol, and Debbie Harry.

 Career

 Kickboxing and boxing

-Rosier spent the majority of his fighting career in kickboxing where he held a record of 66 wins, all by knockout, and 8 losses.
-He was also the 3x WKA World Super Heavyweight Champion and ISKA North American Super Heavyweight Champion.
-His kickboxing career began in the 1980s and his last bout came in 1999 when he lost to Mike Labree in a fight for the vacant IKF International Kickboxing Federation Pro Full Contact Rules Super Heavyweight World Title on May 15, 1999, in Lowell, Massachusetts, USA.
+Beginning in the 1980s, Rosier spent the majority of his fighting career in kickboxing, where he held a record of 66 wins, all by knockout, and 8 losses.
+He was an International Sport Karate Association (ISKA) North American Super Heavyweight Champion and a three-time World Kickboxing Association (WKA) World Super Heavyweight Champion.
+Rosier's last bout came in 1999 when he lost to Mike Labree in a fight for the vacant International Kickboxing Federation (IKF) Pro Full Contact Rules Super Heavyweight World title on May 15, 1999, in Lowell, Massachusetts.
 At 26 seconds into round 10, LaBree caught Rosier with a short left to the head and Rosier went down to his knees and the bout was stopped.

 He also had a 12-year career as a professional boxer in which he held a 7–17 record.
-He fought between 1989 and 2001 and came up against a number of high-profile opponents including Josué Blocus, Roman Bugaj, Tye Fields, Vincent Maddalone, Joe Mesi, Nikolai Valuev, Taurus Sykes, Dan Voss Jr and Paea Wolfgramm.
+Rosier boxed between 1989 and 2001 and came up against a number of notable opponents including Josué Blocus, Roman Bugaj, Tye Fields, Vincent Maddalone, Joe Mesi, Nikolai Valuev, Taurus Sykes, and Paea Wolfgramm.